 Can I unblock Philo with a free VPN?

 It’s unlikely that you’ll be able to watch Philo abroad using a free VPN.
 These services often only have very small networks, yet huge numbers of users.
-As such, you’ll almost certainly experience reliability issues, and may not even get a connection that’s fast enough for streaming at all.
+As such, you’ll almost certainly experience reliability issues and may not even get a connection that’s fast enough for streaming at all.
 Additionally, because there’s so much traffic coming from a small set of IP addresses, it’s laughably simple for platforms like Philo to identify and blacklist free VPN servers.
 In other words, even if you find a free service that works now, it might not in the future.

 Unfortunately, performance issues are just the tip of the iceberg.
 We’ve seen multiple instances where a free VPN provider has made false statements about how secure they are.
 UFO VPN, for example, claimed to keep no logs until Comparitech found proof that this wasn’t the case.
 Rather than take providers at their word, we encourage you to research them, their privacy policies, and their reputations before deciding whether to use them.
-In other words, price should be just one of many things you consider, rather than the deciding factor.
+In other words, price should be just one of many things you consider rather than the deciding factor.

-Streaming Philo while traveling abroad: FAQs
+Streaming Philo with a VPN: FAQs

 What can I watch on Philo?